ciaran-finnegan/secret-sharer-server/README.md

 ## Managing changes
 The following command can be used to update an individual function
--   serverless deploy function -f getSecret --aws-profile cscdev-AWSAdmin The following command can be used to update the entire applicaton stack (takes longer)
+-   serverless deploy function -f getSecret --aws-profile AWS_PROFILE e.g. cscdev-AWSAdmin The following command can be used to update the entire applicaton stack (takes longer)
--   serverless deploy --aws-profile cscdev-AWSAdmin
+-   serverless deploy --aws-profile AWS_PROFILE e.g. cscdev-AWSAdmin

 ## Debugging
-serverless logs -f getSecret --aws-profile cscdev-AWSAdmin --tail
+serverless logs -f getSecret --aws-profile --aws-profile AWS_PROFILE e.g. cscdev-AWSAdmin --tail